 If you are having a procedure under a general anaesthetic, you will need to have someone to drive you home.
-If you do not have a chaperone you may not be able to proceed with your surgery.
+If you do not have a chaperone, you may not be able to proceed with your surgery.
 Make sure you arrange for a family member or friend to be available to pick you up.

 You may wish to buy clothes which will be comfortable to wear during your recovery period.
-Make sure the clothing is light and it is easy to take on and off.
+Make sure the clothing is light and easy to take on and off.
 You may wish to bring dark clothing to wear after your procedure.
 If there is any bleeding or fluid leakage this will be less noticeable on dark clothing.